Studies link sleep deprivation, stress to concussion-like symptoms | ExBulletin

 Jaclyn Cacceses, an assistant professor of health and rehabilitation science at Ohio State University and the lead author of the study, said:

-“These are physically healthy elite athletes, and they generally experience many of the symptoms reported after: Concussion..
-So if you look at the general public, there are probably more. “
+“These are physically healthy elite athletes and have experienced many of the commonly reported symptoms after a concussion.
+Therefore, if you look at the general public as a whole, there are probably even more.”
+Added Caccese.

-This initiative is designed to bridge the knowledge gap about Concussion Impact and recovery among student athletes at colleges, universities, and military service academies by collecting and analyzing data on men and women competing in a variety of sports and undergoing military training.
+This initiative provides knowledge of the impact and recovery of tremors among college, university and military school student athletes by collecting and analyzing data on men and women competing in a variety of sports and undergoing military training.
+The purpose is to fill the gap.

 Participants in this study included 12,039 military school cadets and 18,548 NCAA student athletes who completed a symptom assessment of the Sports Concussion Assessment Tool as part of the consortium’s baseline test.
 The consortium also collected demographic data and personal and family medical histories from participants.